botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

 jekyll new . -f
 {% endhighlight %}

 Once this blog is scaffolded by Jekyll, we can put some dummy posts for test purpose.
 The front-matter the blog must be in the given format itself.
 The second line contains `summary:` followed by a single space and the post summary.
 The third line contains `title:` followed by a single space and the post title.
 The rest can be in any order and format.
-This is done as we are taking the summary and title for the Elaticsearch index from the second and third line of the front-matter respectively.
+This is done as we are taking the summary and title for the Elasticsearch index from the second and third line of the front-matter respectively.
 The front-matter of a post can look like this.
 {% highlight javascript linenos %}
 ---
 summary: Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts